After an initial assessment of your MSc application, you may be invited to complete a video interview via the online interview platform, Kira Talent.

 What will I be asked in the interview?

-For more information on the Kira System, you may wish to explore the ‘Applicant Help Center’ part of their website where you can explore helpful articles and the answers to commonly asked questions.
+For more information on the Kira Talent platform, you may wish to explore the ‘Applicant Help Center’ part of their website where you can explore helpful articles and the answers to commonly asked questions.

 Interview Dos and Don’ts